blaise-w/mybots/README.md

 The Evolutionary Algorithm

 At the heart of this project is the evolutionary algorithm, which is a process inspired by natural selection.
 This is contained in the parallelHillClimber.py file.
 We begin by creating a population of virtual creatures with random bodies and brains.
 Each step is simulated with fitness being determined by distance from the origin of the virtual environment.
 Each creature is evaluated based on its ability to achieve locomotion, and if a given creature has a higher fitness value than its parent, it replaces the parent in the population.
-Below is a graph of the highest fitness value in the population as the number of generations evolved increases.
+Below is a example graph of the highest fitness value in the population as the number of generations evolved increases.

 <img width="629" alt="Screen Shot 2023-03-13 at 4 40 39 PM" src="https://user-images.githubusercontent.com/93502887/224895623-5e7fefb7-7506-49c5-92ac-de43b40c1639.png">